CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 4.1.md

     Examples of sample inputs include:
     ```
-    Write an essay about baseball.
+    Write an essay about Microsoft 365.
     ```
     ```
-    Give detailed instructions, including outlines, notes, or file references on mechatronics.
+    Give detailed instructions, including outlines, notes, or file references on use of artificial intelligence in IT companies.
     ```
     ```
-    List the ingredients for a cheesecake in a bulleted format.
+    List the technologies used in app development in a bulleted format.
     ```

 1. It will create a document on that topic of interest with its transformative and innovative capabilities.
 Choose **Keep it** if you are satisfied with the content, else you can also **Regenerate** or **Discard** it.